Anant/example-elassandra-kafka-spark/README.md

 ```bash
 docker-compose up
 ```
-After a minute or two, run the following command to make sure that both containers are up (both elasticsearch and dse server):
+After a minute or two, run the following command to make sure that the containers are up:
 ```bash
 docker ps -a
 ```